5 ways to move more throughout the day - ExBulletin

 1. Add movement to your commute

 If you’re heading to the office these days, think about how you can add a little walk to your commute.
-Instead, Lewis suggests he wakes up half an hour earlier and uses her half hour to: add walking for your commute.
+Instead Lewis recommends getting up 30 minutes earlier and adding a 30 minute walk to his commute.
 “It doesn’t have to be the entire period,” he adds.
 “Consider getting off public transit and taking a few steps 30 minutes before work stops.”
 If you’re driving, consider parking a short distance away.

 Every hour on the hour, try to move your body in ways that help open your ribcage.
 Austin based performance coach Christian Placencia “When our ribcage gets really locked, it can lead to lower back problems,” he says.
-It can be as simple as stretching, hold this movement for a minute, then repeat several times. neck circle“
+It can be as simple as stretching, keep doing this for 1 minute, then continue your neck.”

 |